-With its name derived from the Italian term for “cage”, this retaining wall uses an ancient way of building a wall where a cage, made out of wire or wire mesh, is filled with rubble or rock.
-Recently, as a green alternative, gabion wall uses crushed waste or recycled materials instead of rock as filler.
+With its name derived from the Italian term for “cage”, this retaining wall uses an ancient way of building a wall where a cage, made of wire or wire mesh, is filled with rubble or rock.
+Recently, as a green alternative, gabion walls use crushed waste or recycled materials instead of rock filler.

 Rock and Boulder

 It follows an old way of building walls and reflects the art of “dry walling” where stones or boulders are laid to make sure that the core remains dry in any kind of weather.
 While this type of wall gives a dry stacked look, it actually gives block support structure.

 This type of wall is constructed from large sandstone slabs or logs that are put in place with either an excavator or crane.
 These walls are very strong and robust, as well as being aesthetically pleasing.

 Timber retaining walls are a cost-effective way of retaining.
 Timber walls should always be constructed from a minimum of H4 treated timber and will need careful consideration as to make sure you are using the correct post sizes and spacings during construction.
 This will ensure that the wall will continue to retain for a long period of time.